Subscribe to our newsletterSubscribe

 Running bulk FHIR validation on your entire project is very powerful to prevent any errors in your FHIR specification.
 Even more when validating your custom business rules in one-click to enforce your organization’s custom profiling guidelines.
 But what could be more powerful?
 Running this anytime, anywhere, with zero clicks!

 Additionally, it will open using Quality Control in your Continuous Integration/Continuous Development pipelines!
-We will make an example pipeline available for use in GitHub Actions.
-It will be ready for you to turn on for your repositories.

 Now please try out Quality Control and get those rules running!